-At 12m long, the basking shark is the second largest fish in the world.
-Basking sharks return to Scottish waters in spring and summer.
+Reaching up to 12m in length and 7 tonnes in weight, the Basking Shark is the second largest fish in the world.
+Large numbers are observed off the West Coast of Scotland between spring and summer, and thought to host key habitats for courtship and mating.
 They are typically seen swimming slowly with their enormous mouths filtering their diet of plankton, the dorsal fin and tip of the tail above the water.
-Their specially designed gill rakers which filter plankton are used so often that they are replaced each winter.
+Their specially designed gill rakers filter plankton and can strain up to 2,000 tonnes of water per hour.

 - Raise awareness of Basking Sharks, their location and behaviour, to reduce likelihood of accidental harm.

 - Implement effective management measures throughout the network of Scottish Marine Protected Areas.

 - Support additional research to further understand essential habitat, threats and behaviours.

 - Advocate protection of Basking Shark in other countries.

 - Ensure the Scottish Biodiversity Strategy is fully implemented.